quietust/nintendulator/doc/readme.txt

      running unless you have Auto-Run enabled.
 - Step (Shift+F2)
    Runs the CPU for exactly one instruction and then stops.
-   Only useful when the Debugger is open.
+   If the Debugger is not open, this will behave the same as 'Run'.
 - Stop (F3)
    Temporarily stops emulation.
 Use 'Run' to resume.
 - Soft Reset (F4)